Find Nursing Schools

 $6,630 Yearly Tuition & Fees (In-State

-The total student population at Murray State College is 2,172, which includes 908 full-time undergraduates.
-The school has a student-to-faculty ratio of 15 to 1.
+There are 908 full-time undergraduates at Murray State College, and 2,172 students altogether.
+The school has a student-to-faculty ratio of 17 to 1.

 #13